 When you’ve decided what type of car you need, then you can start creating a shortlist of potential manufacturers and models to choose from.
-Now is the time to research issues like reliability (sites like the Reliability Index can help), and typical depreciation
+Now is the time to research issues like car make and model reliability, and typical depreciation.

 And don’t forget running costs once you’ve got your new car.
 Your choice will affect your car tax, charges for the London Ultra Low Emissions Zone, insurance and fuel costs, as well as many other things to consider.

 The Money Advice Service offers a handy car costs calculator to give you a good idea of how much you’ll be paying during a year of typical use.
 It even includes the annual fuel cost based on typical mileage.